reduxjs/redux-mock-store/README.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 A mock store for testing your redux async action creators and middleware.
-The mock store will store the dispatched actions in an array to be used in your tests.
+The mock store will create an array of dispatched actions which serve as an action log for tests.

 ## Install